When do you know you have taken too many photos?

 - In another bowl weigh the water.
 Mix the water with the yeast before you mix in the sourdough.
 Make sure everything is thoroughly mixed and without lumps.

 - Mix the dry ingredients with the moist.
-Mix until there are no dry parts left in the bowl - it's a moist dough.
+Mix until there are no dry parts left in the bowl - it's a very moist dough.

 - Let the dough rest 30 minutes before kneading.
 This phase is called autolysis and this is where most of the gluten network form.

-- After 30 min knead the dough for 5-10 minutes.
+- After 30 minutes knead the dough for 5-10 minutes.
 Take the dough from the bottom of the bowl and fold it over the rest turn the bowl and repeat - make sure to stretch it all well.
 Each time you pull the dough, you stretch the gluten in the flour and develop a strong and elastic gluten network.
 Each time you fold the dough you make a pocket of air.

 - Let the dough rise 2-4 hours in a covered bowl.